 Place chicken carcass into the pot, add veggies, herbs and peppercorn.
 Cover with water and simmer on low to medium heat for at a minimum of 4 hours.
 I usually simmer overnight as I feel the longer it boils, the more flavorful the broth gets.
 However, make sure it’s on low enough that it won’t scald.

 Next you’ll need to drain the broth and remove all the veggies and bones.
-I just use the same strainer I would for pasta.
-I make sure to strain it into a glass mixing bowl with a pourable lip.
-I then pour over cheesecloth into separate mason jars.
+The same type of strainer that you use for pasta will do just fine.
+You want to make sure to strain it into a glass mixing bowl with a pourable lip.
+Then, pour over cheesecloth into separate mason jars.
 This removes any small leaves, peppercorns, pieces of meat or anything else!

 Do with the leftovers as you will.
 Most people will throw it away, but if you have chickens or pigs, go ahead and give it to them.
 Or, throw the veggies into the composter!

 Once drained, place in refrigerator overnight.
 In the morning skim off any fat or herbs that have accumulated at the top overnight.

 Store in mason jars in the refrigerator for up to 4 days, or freeze for up to 6 months.

 The result is absolutely beautiful and incredibly tasty chicken broth.
 Enjoy!

 Homemade Chicken Stock